turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

   def add_food(food)
     @contents << food
   end

 end
 ```

-Update your runner file so that you:
+Let's update our runner file so that you:

 1. Create a new instance of Fridge.
-1. Print the contents of that Fridge.
+2. Print the contents of that Fridge.
-1. Add some food to the contents of the fridge using the method you just created.
+3. Add some food to the contents of the fridge using the method you just created.
 You can represent a food as a String.
-1. Print the new contents of the Fridge.
+4. Print the new contents of the Fridge.

-### Independent Practice
+### Partner Practice

-**TRY IT**: With your pair, create a `have_birthday` method for your Person class.
+- With your pair, create a `have_birthday` method for your Person class.
 This should increase the age of that person by 1.
+- Update your runner file in a similar fashion to steps 1-4 for your Person class.

 ## Object Interaction

-When we build more complex programs, we typically have many classes, and the instances of those classes interact in some way.
+When we build more complex programs, we typically have many classes, and the instances of those classes `interact` in some way.

 ### Practice